ucf-icorps/i-corps-left-hand-syllabus/chapter2/pre-class.md

     * Action: Here’s What We Are Going to Do Next

 * Draw the channel diagram and annotate it with the channel economics.

+### Presentations: Revenue Models

+Prepare a presentation to present your revenue model to the class:

+* Slide 1: Cover slide.

+* Slide 2: Current Business Model Canvas with any changes marked.

+* Slide 3: What were your hypotheses about revenue model and pricing?

+* Slide 4: What experiments do you run to test your Revenue Model and Pricing?

+* Slide 4: Diagram of payment flows.

+* Slide 5: Rough three-year income statement to show you have a real business strategy around revenue model, channel, acquisition costs, etc.

+* Slide: What did you learn about your Revenue Model and Pricing?

+    *  Hypothesis:  Here’s What we Thought

+    *  Experiments:  Here’s What we Did

+    *  Results:  Here’s What we Found

+    * Action:  Here’s What we Are Going to Do Next